-- 1. Curb and gutter shall be constructed on the same improved layers as the pavement section, except that the thickness of the base course may be reduced at the discretion of the city engineer. - 2.
+- 1. Curb and gutter shall be constructed on the same improved layers as the pavement section, except that the thickness of the base course may be reduced at the discretion of the City Engineer and the director of Public Works. - 2.
 The base course shall be extended 12 inches behind the back of curb. - 3.
 All utility lines, utility services, sleeves for future utilities and storm drain crossing of the street shall be constructed before construction of curb and gutter.
 Any of these that are not constructed before construction of curb and gutter shall be installed by boring. - 4.
-Curb and gutter shall be constructed of Portland cement concrete meeting the requirements of AHTD Class S (AE) air entrained concrete, shall have a minimum 28 day compressive strength of 4,000 psi, and a maximum slump of 4. - 5.
-Gutter cross-slope shall be not less than 5 percent, with 8.33 percent being the preferred slope.
+Curb and gutter shall be constructed of Portland cement concrete meeting the requirements of ARDOT Class S (AE) air entrained concrete, shall have a minimum 28 day compressive strength of 4,000 psi, and a maximum slump of 4. - 5.
+Gutter cross-slope shall be not less than 3 percent, with 5 percent being the preferred slope.
 Greater slope may be provided at transition to curb inlet throats. - 6.
 For flexible pavement, curb and gutter shall have contraction joints at intervals not to exceed 20 feet.
 Contraction joints shall be constructed to the proper width and depth, cleaned, and joint filler material installed in compliance with manufacturer's recommendations. - 7.
 Expansion joints shall be provided at all stationary structures, and at intervals not to exceed 200 feet.
 Expansion joint material shall comply with AASHTO M 213. - 8.
 Curb and gutter shall be cured with curing compound or wet burlap.
-In cold weather, curb and gutter shall be protected from excessive heat loss until curing is complete. - 9.
-Finished curb and gutter shall provide positive drainage without intermediate low points or high points, to the drainage structure that removes drainage from the road.
+In cold weather, curb and gutter shall be protected from excessive heat loss until curing is complete.
+Heaters or blankets may be used if necessary.
+At no time is the air temperature during curing to be less than 40 degrees Fahrenheit.

+- 9. Finished curb and gutter shall provide positive drainage without intermediate low points or high points, to the drainage structure that removes drainage from the road.
 Finished curb and gutter shall not vary from plan grade by more than 1⁄2 inch per 10 feet. - 10.
 In subdivisions, the subdivision developer shall construct depressed curb sections to A.D.A. standards and handicapped-accessible ramp as described in chapter 9.03.
 (Ord.
 No. 2010-17, Sec.
 4.)